01 of 04

 - Remove your cabinet doors from the cabinet.
-On most hinges, you'll need a screwdriver.
+For most hinges, you'll need to use a screwdriver.

 - Drill a pilot hole for the jigsaw on the edge of the panel, as close to the frame as you can get without damaging it.

 - Place your cabinet door outside up, so you can follow the shape of the panel.

 - Using the pilot hole to start, cut out your panel with the jigsaw, following the lines of the panel.
 If you don't have a lot of jigsaw experience, try practice cutting on a scrap piece of wood before you... put the saw to your cabinet door.

 - Using the cutout panel as a pattern, cut your chicken wire.
 Make the chicken wire about 1.5 inches larger than the opening all the way around, or as large as the frame will allow if that's too big.
 You can always cut the wire closer if you need to.